How do I register for a tour?

 No vaccinations are required for entry to Cuba, Morocco, or Nicaragua but a COVID-19 vaccine and a tetanus shot are recommended.
 A negative COVID-19 test may be needed to enter/leave our destination(s) – this issue is evolving.
 It is also recommended by the Centers for Disease Control (CDC) that your hepatitis A, hepatitis B, typhoid, tetanus-diphtheria, and measles vaccinations are up-to-date.

 We generally travel at a moderate pace which allows you to enjoy yourself without becoming exhausted.
 Keep in mind that each group may include people with varied interests and abilities.
 If your group is physically able and interested, we have opportunities for additional activities.

 Even more important than your physical ability is a positive attitude and willingness to accept and embrace a different culture.

 Are children allowed?

-Yes, children ages 8 and up are welcome on trips as long as they are open to new experiences and able to adjust to an unfamiliar diet.
+Yes, children ages 8 and up are welcome on trips as long as they are not allergic to new experiences and able to adjust to an unfamiliar diet.
 We are experiencing an influx of adventurous families seeking to expand their horizons abroad.

-Spanish is the primary language spoken in Latin America.
-English is becoming more prevalent, but we think you'll enjoy your experience and better connect with people in Latin America if you're able to express simple phrases in Spanish.
-We recommend the following online resource: rojasspanish.com.
+Spanish is the primary language spoken in Latin America and Arabic in Morocco.
+English is becoming more prevalent, but we think you'll enjoy your experience and better connect with the local people if you're able to express simple phrases in the native language.
+We recommend the following online resources: rojasspanish.com